Absinthe Dispenser: Everything you need to know

 • Grand wormwood (lat. artemisia absinthium) is the eponymous herb of the liquor Absinthe.

-• Historically, the plant was was regarded as an effective remedy for stomach cramps and nausea.
+• Historically, the plant was regarded as an effective remedy for stomach cramps and nausea.

 • Artemisia absinthium got into disrepute because of its essential oil containing the nerve poison “thujone”.